sumowll/BD4H-Bootcamp/web/env-vagrant-vm.md

 Also, please make sure you have enough free memory (4GB) available.

 {% msgwarning %}
-For windows user, install GIT bash for windows which include SSH for access to VM.
+For Windows Users: Install GIT bash for windows which include SSH for access to the VM.
 {% endmsgwarning%}

 # Settings